jpmens/mosquitto-auth-plug/README.md

 ```

 The SQL query for checking whether a user is a _superuser_ - and thus
 circumventing ACL checks - is optional.
-If it is specified, the query MUST
+If it is specified, the query **must**
 return a single row with a single value: 0 is false and 1 is true.
 We recommend
 using a `SELECT COALESCE(COUNT(*),0) FROM ...` for this query as it satisfies
-both conditions. ).
-A single `'$1`' in the query string is replaced by the
+both conditions.
+A single `$1` in the `auth_opt_superquery` string is replaced by the
 username attempting to access the broker.
 The following example uses the
-same `users` table, but it could just as well reference a distinct table
+same `account` table, but it could just as well reference a distinct table
 or view.

 ```sql